JasonLeisure/games/README.md

+### Updates to files 10/11/2023 Added in new game Hangman.

 ### Updates to files 10/10/2023 Added new title to Minesweep think this is visually better.

-### Updates to files 10/9/2023 Added Flappy Box game to games folder and working on a trivia game next.
+### Updates to files 10/9/2023 Added Flappy Box game to games folder.

 ### Updates to files 10/7/2023.
 Added 3 files to animations vanilla code, sine wave, particle flow field, and perlin noise experiment.
 Added rain demo to vanilla code animations.